-A ureteral obstruction is a blockage in one or both of the tubes (ureters) that carry urine from your kidneys to your bladder.
-Ureteral obstruction can be curable.
+A ureteral obstruction is a blockage in one or both of the tubes (ureters) that carry urine from the kidneys to the bladder.
+Ureteral obstruction can be cured.
 However, if it's not treated, symptoms can quickly move from mild — pain, fever and infection — to severe — loss of kidney function, sepsis and death.

 Ureteral obstruction is fairly common.
 Because it's treatable, severe complications are rare.

 Ureteral obstruction might have no signs or symptoms.
 Signs and symptoms depend on where the obstruction occurs, whether it's partial or complete, how quickly it develops, and whether it affects one or both kidneys.

 - Changes in how much urine you produce (urine output)

 - Difficulty urinating